Business Support Officer

-We are recruiting a Business Support Officer, to provide comprehensive coordination and business support for the children’s service Early Help team residing within Windsor and Maidenhead Borough.
+We are recruiting a Business Support Officer, to provide comprehensive coordination and business support for children’s services residing within Windsor and Maidenhead Borough.

-Your will be responsible for providing duties will include:
+You will be responsible for providing the following duties:

 - Ensuring that statutory requirements for storage of client details and other sensitive data are in line with GDPR General Data Protection Regulations and AfC policies and procedures.

-- On behalf of the managers and operational staff receiving and conducting high volumes of telephone calls.
-Use own initiative when responding to calls and where appropriate relay messages/information to appropriate team members to ensure appropriate level of service/advice can be offered.
+- Receiving and conducting high volumes of telephone calls on behalf of the managers and operational staff.
+Using your own initiative when responding to calls and where appropriate, relay messages and information to appropriate team members to ensure appropriate level of service and advice can be offered.